Triumeq 50 mg/600 mg/300 mg film-coated tablets

 Abacavir was not significantly metabolised by CYP enzymes.
 In vitro, abacavir was not a substrate of OATP1B1, OATP1B3, OCT1, OCT2, OAT1, MATE1, MATE2-K, MRP2 or MRP4 therefore medicinal products that modulate these transporters are not expected to affect abacavir plasma concentrations.

-In vitro, lamivudine did not inhibit or induce CYP enzymes (such as CYP3A4, CYP2C9 or CYP2D6) and demonstrated no or weak inhibition of OATP1B1, OAT1B3, OCT3, BCRP, P-gp, MATE1 or MATE2-K. Lamivudine is therefore not expected to affect the plasma concentrations of medicinal products that are substrates of these enzymes or transporters.
+In vitro, lamivudine did not inhibit or induce CYP enzymes (such as CYP3A4, CYP2C9 or CYP2D6) and demonstrated no or weak inhibition of OATP1B1, OAT1B3, OCT3, BCRP, P-gp, MATE1 or MATE2-K. Lamivudine is therefore not expected to affect the plasma concentrations of medina; products that are substrates of these enzymes or transporters.

 Lamivudine was not significantly metabolised by CYP enzymes.